psgg1981/add_expense/README.md

 8 Other
 ```

-To add a new expense say, to your electricity bill, type e.g. `add_expense.py -a 2 80.50` or `add_expense.py --add 2 80.50`
+To add a new expense, e.g. to your electricity bill, type `add_expense.py -a 2 80.50` or `add_expense.py --add 2 80.50`

 and the result will be something similar to this: